 Expert advice on keyword focus

-There are several different areas to consider when it comes to keywords in 2018.
-In fact, here are a few key words from various SEO experts on the topic.
+There are several different areas to consider when it comes to keywords.
+In fact, here are a few keywords from various SEO experts on the topic.

 ‘Keyword stuffing’ refers to the practice of loading a webpage with keywords or numbers in an attempt to manipulate a site’s ranking in Google search results.
 Often these keywords appear in a list or group, or out of context (not as natural prose).
 Filling pages with keywords or numbers results in a negative user experience, and can harm your site’s ranking.
 Focus on creating useful, information-rich content that uses keywords appropriately and in context.